 Can I type my resume or a term paper at the Library?

-Yes, there are more than 50 computers with the Microsoft Office Suite or Open Office Suite software installed, this includes Word, Excel, PowerPoint, Access and Publisher.
+Yes, there are more than 50 computers with the Microsoft Office Suite software installed, this includes Word, Excel, PowerPoint, Access and Publisher.
 These PCs are free for your use with your Library card, but printing to the public print station costs 15 cents per page for Black & White or 50 cents per page for Color.
 These PCs are located in the Children's Room, the Middle School Area, the Teen Area, the Catalog Area, and the Tech Center.
 If you have trouble locating one, please ask a Computer Aide for assistance.
 Remember to bring a USB drive if you choose to save your file because you are not permitted to save it permanently on the computer's hard drive.
 You may save it temporarily on the D: drive while you are working on it and so that you may attached it to an email to yourself to save it that way as well.

 Can the Library help me borrow books from another library?